Boston Herald Removes Ron Borges Story On Tom Brady Wanting More Money

 The Herald took the story off of its website around 7:30 a.m. on Friday, but it was featured on the front and back cover of the latest printed edition of the newspaper.

-“We are currently investigating this matter.” the Herald said in a brief statement to WBZ-TV.
+“We are currently investigating this matter,” the Herald said in a brief statement to WBZ-TV.

+The Herald issued an apology to Brady, the Patriots and their readers on Friday afternoon.

 Shortly after Borges’ story was published, NBC Sports Boston’s Tom E. Curran said his sources called those claims “off the reservation.”